rcos/rcos-handbook/docs/community/harassment_guidelines.md

 - Publication of non-harassing private communication
 - Encouraging or inciting others to violate our Code of Conduct

-RCOS maintains the standard that all members are should feel safe and comfortable.
+RCOS maintains the standard that all members should feel safe and comfortable.
 Our coordinators reserve the right not to act on complaints regarding:

 - ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’
 - Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you.”